 So while SD-WAN solutions are by definition software-based, unlocking their value depends on hardware infrastructure.
 Like any other application.

 The real value of an SD-WAN is in how it makes better use of networking infrastructure—whatever that infrastructure is.
-You’ll see SD-WANs operating over private networks and connected sites, within data centres outside and inhouse, even whizzing around on traditional MPLS.
+You’ll see SD-WANs operating over private networks and connected sites, within data centers outside and inhouse, even whizzing around on traditional MPLS.
 And in many cases, the underlay includes managed services from an MSP.

 “SD-WANs provide a lightweight replacement for traditional WAN routers to transport traffic across …. mediums such as MPLS, internet, [and] 4G/LTE.”